Stenosing Tenosynovitis: Trigger finger treatment without surgery

 Let’s introduce the main culprit in all this.
 The A1 pulley and the flexor tendon.
 This is where the Tenosynovitis is.

 As it has probably been explained to you already, the flexor tendon attaches the muscles of the forearm to the bones of the fingers.
-To do this, the flexor tendons passes through a groove or tunnel in the palm of the hand into the fingers.
+To do this, the flexor tendons pass through a groove or tunnel in the palm of the hand into the fingers.
 Your problem is recognized as “Stenosing Tenosynovitis” an inflammation of the tendon (Tendinitis) and the tendon sheath inside of this groove or tunnel.

-The “Pulley” is a ring like soft tissue structure along the tendon sheath that holds the flexor tendons to the finger bones.
+The “Pulley” is a ring-like soft tissue structure along the tendon sheath that holds the flexor tendons to the finger bones.
 The pulley works just like a pulley should, it provides a point or base that the tendon can glide along as the finger moves.
-The pulley at the base of the finger is the A1 pulley and the main culprit in trigger finger.
+The pulley at the base of the finger is the A1 pulley and the main culprit in the trigger finger.
 If the pulley is not working correctly, the tendon gets stuck.